Murli0399/E-Commerce/README.md

 - The roles have already been established within the database.
 Ensure that the appropriate requests are executed for both the Admin and User roles.

-- It's important to note that an Admin is also considered as a User.
-Only Users with Admin privileges have the ability to create additional Admins within the database.
+- It's important to note that an Admin is also considered a User.
+Only users with Admin privileges have the ability to create additional Admins within the database.

 - The expiration time limit for JWT tokens is 20 minutes.
 Subsequently, a new login session is required after the 20-minute duration.
 - An additional 2% discount will be applied to the sale price of a product when it is added to a discount sale.